 The faculty in the Water Resources Engineering program is actively involved in a wide range of research activities dealing with problems in groundwater hydrology and contamination, river hydraulics, multi-phase computational hydraulics, real-time control of multi-objective reservoir systems, watershed hydrology, storm water management, coastal flooding, water resources systems analysis, and hydroinformatics.
-These research areas are led by Professors Jack Istok, Meghna Babbar-Sebens, and William McDougal.
+These research areas are led by Professors Jack Istok and Meghna Babbar-Sebens.
 Their work is augmented by emeritus faculty members Wayne Huber, Peter Klingeman, and David Bella, and instructor Tracy Arras.

 Dr. Istok's research interests include: groundwater hydrology, groundwater quality and remediation, and subsurface fate and transport processes.
 He designed the large-scale physical aquifer models in the Groundwater Research Laboratory and has developed several novel methods for in situ aquifer characterization.
 Much of his research focuses on the single-well "push-pull" method, which consists of the controlled injection of a prepared test solution into a single well followed by the extraction of the test solution/groundwater mixture from the same well.